 As you can see, California’s missions were established in fits and starts over about 50 years, with the final mission – the farthest north – established only a decade before secularization brought the mission period to an end in 1834.

 Each mission began with a couple of priests and a few soldiers.
 Although the priests were undoubtedly committed to saving souls, they also needed to ensure the mission’s material needs were met.
-To do this, local Indians were conscripted into service as unpaid labor to build and maintain the mission, care for livestock, raise crops, and perform all of the other activities needed to support the mission.
+To do this, they conscripted local Indians into service as unpaid labor to build and maintain the mission, care for livestock, raise crops, and perform all of the other activities needed to support the mission.
 It was a hard life for all involved, but particularly for the Indians.
-Besides being forced to labor for the mission and give up their traditional practices, the native population was decimated by the combination of hard labor, poor diet, and European disease.
+Besides being forced to labor for the mission and give up their traditional practices, the combination of hard labor, poor diet, and European disease decimated the native population.

 California became part of the USA in 1846, and by the 1850s the missions (the original building site, gardens, and cemeteries) were being returned to the Catholic Church.
 However, the Church didn’t have the resources to maintain all of these facilities either, leading to further decay at many sites.

 The situation didn’t begin to change until the end of the 19th century when the mission period entered the popular imagination through romanticized depictions in art and literature, particularly Helen Hunt Jackson’s extremely popular novel Ramona.
 Interest in the mission era was increasing at the same time the railroad was expanding into the area.
 These forces combined to bring increasing numbers of tourists to visit the missions – most of which were by now in a state of advanced decay.
 In response, those interested in preserving the missions began to form preservation groups such as the Landmarks Club, which led early preservation efforts San Juan Capistrano.